olxivelin/olxivelin/README.md

 - 👋 Hi, I’m @olxivelin
-- 👀 I’m interested in UX/UI and Front-end Development!
+- 👀 I’m interested in UX/UI and Front-End/ IOS Development!
 - 🌱 I’m currently learning Python, Javascript, and Flutter
 - 💞️ I’m looking to collaborate on startup projects
 - 📫 How to reach me jq3lin@uwaterloo.ca